Lietsaki/whoolso-word-filter/README.md

   write it without spaces `'badperson'`.
    There's no need to add the plural version of a word unless the grammar varies, for instance, if one of your words is `'idiot'`, it is not necessary to add `'idiots'` because it contains the root of the word, which is what interests us.
 It's not necessary to add the leet versions of your word either (ex. `'1d1ot'`).
-If you want to be really strict, it's advisable to add misspelled versions of the word (ex. `'stupid'` could be intentionally misspelled as `'stupd'`).
+If you want to be really strict, it'd be a good idea to add misspelled versions of the word (ex. `'stupid'` could be intentionally misspelled as `'stupd'`).

 ```javascript
 // Suppose we want to filter some political terms.
 Our wordsToFilter array could be something like this: